 Society’s marginalized and the Church transformed together by Jesus

-They live all around you, in correctional institutions, nursing homes, the inner city or maybe even on your street—people that mainstream society tends to disregard, such as widows and newcomers to Canada.
+They live all around you, in correctional institutions, long-term care facilities, the inner city or maybe even on your street—people that mainstream society tends to disregard, such as widows and newcomers to Canada.

 vulnerable – overlooked – undervalued

 Jesus asks His followers to go and be a physical presence demonstrating His love for each one.

 Do you ever feel you are missing out on what Jesus intended?